 The problem is not a new one.
 Just one not openly discussed.
 As an article in the New York Times recently stated “Indeed, defining postpartum depression has been a centuries-long pursuit, hobbled by a social stigma that prevents many women from acknowledging they have a problem.
 Women plagued by the sadness, anxiety and suicidal thoughts associated with the condition — first noted by Hippocrates in 400 B.C. — have long been told it was all in their heads, or blamed themselves for not being good enough moms.”

 The latest article to hit my inbox highlights more ramifications of the disorder.
 We deal with a lot of new parents at WHN and hope that by sharing this information we may let new moms know they aren’t alone.
 There is an official support group for them to reach out to.
-Postpartum depression deserves to be highlighted so new moms won’t feel ashamed for having those feelings and will seek out help.
+Postpartum depression deserves to be highlighted and talked about so new moms won’t feel ashamed for having those feelings and will seek out help.

 You need to take care of yourself first and foremost in order to be the best parent you can be.
 If you are feeling overwhelmed, we are here to help you build your village.
 From newborn care specialists to Doulas, and sleep consultants – we have a range of trained professionals available to support you.